-Raw Fruit is a collection of stories that reveal the essence of ancestral values which have been weaved into the cultural fabric of our lives.
+Raw Fruit is a multidisciplinary work in development led by KM Dance Project Artistic Director, Kesha McKey and Associate Director Catherine Caldwell.
+It is a collection of stories that reveal the essence of ancestral values which have been woven into the cultural fabric of our lives.
 This work examines legacy, identity, socialization, unity and friction inside the Black family dynamic.
 We delve deep to expose the impact of race, class, gender and sexuality on maternal relationships as well as reveal how the retention of cultural values, morals and taboos have shaped our current existence.
 These influences, which have defined our beliefs and actions, are explored through experimental dance theater and textile art to illustrate lineage, retention and history.

 The team of accomplished artists collaborating on this project have a diverse background in various styles of dance, theater, vocal music and visual art with a range of awards and recognitions including: featured Women in Dance, Dancing While Black Fellow, The Distillery CAC resident artist, Jacob’s Pillow scholarship recipient, Urban Bush Women’s Choreographic Center training and Summer Leadership Institute faculty, The Ailey School training, Bates Dance Festival Teacher Fellows and finalist for the 2018 international artist residency in Pennabilli, located in the picturesque Emilia-Romagna region of Italy.